melbournebioinformatics/MelBioInf_docs/docs/tutorials/git_new/git.md

 Otherwise, it will ask for your password every time you try to interact with GitHub.
 This is OK, but can be annoying after some time.
 See below on how to connect with SSH.

-??? note "Configuring SSH access for GitHub"
+??? info "Configuring SSH access for GitHub"
     1. Make sure you have `openssl` installed by typing `openssl --version` in the Terminal.
         - You can install it with `conda install openssl` if not installed.
     2. Make sure your ssh-agent is running with ```eval `ssh-agent` ```.